garrandall/popular-music-data/tracks/the-gypsy-cried-lou-christie.md

 She cried, she cried and said

-Watch your step, oooh she'll hurt you yet
+Watch your step, ohhe'll hurt you yet
 Oh no no no no no no no
-Watch your step, oooh she'll hurt you yet
+Watch your step, ohhe'll hurt you yet
 Oh no no no no no no no

 Gypsy, oh tell me, does she want to marry me